How to watch cricket in the US: Where to stream the 2024 ICC Men’s T20 World Cup tonight

 When is the T20 World Cup 2024?

 The cricket world cup began on Saturday, June 1, 2024.
-The tournament continues today with India vs. Ireland (10:30 AM), Papua New Guinea vs. Uganda (7:30 PM) and Australia vs. Oman (8:30 PM).
+The tournament continues today, June 6, with the United States Of America vs. Pakistan (11:30 a.m.
+ET) and Namibia vs. Scotland (3 p.m.
+ET).
 The final match will be held on Saturday, June 29.

 Where is the T20 World Cup 2024?